22. Containerization#

 What if you want to customize your container?

-Remember containers are immutable and ephemeral, so you generally don’t modify them while running.
+Remember images are immutable and containers ephemeral, so you generally you don’t modify them while running.
+Instead, you build your own custom image!
+This is accomplished through a file named Dockerfile.

 # Example to print your public IP address